Toxin4ick/OBSE64_Skill_Damage_Scaling_Cap_Remover/README.md

 ### Oblivion Damage Formula Skill Cap Remover
-Oblivion Remastered handles all skill capping in the luck skill modifier calculator.
+Oblivion Remastered handles all skill capping in the luck skill modifier function.
 If a skill over 100 is inputted, it will be set back to 100 here.
 ```
 float __fastcall luck_skill_modifier(int a1_SkillInQuestion, int a2_Luck)
 {